Reckless homicide refers to a situation where a person dies as a result of someone else’s reckless act (or failure to act).

 - The act caused someone else’s death.

 In other words, involuntary manslaughter cases only apply when another law is broken.
 Simple, lawful accidents do not qualify as involuntary manslaughter.
-For example, these cases could qualify as involuntary manslaughter:

 As well, the prosecutor must show that the defendant acted with “criminal negligence,” which is much more than simple carelessness: